Reading time: 9 min.

 However, if you see a sudden or gradual increase in the amount of hair coming out in the shower, you may have a hair loss condition.
 Note that this probably isn’t triggered by hair washing — it’s much more likely to have another underlying cause.

-How often should you wash your hair if you have hair loss?
+How often should you wash your hair if you have alopecia?

-If you’re already seeing the early signs of hair loss, it can be tempting to avoid washing your hair or reducing wash frequency to prevent more hair from coming out in the shower.
+If you’re already seeing the early signs of hair loss, it can be tempting to avoid washing your hair or reducing wash frequency to prevent more hair coming out in the shower.

-Unfortunately, not washing your hair won’t stop your hair from falling out if you have male pattern baldness.
+Unfortunately, not washing your hair won’t stop your hair falling out if you have male pattern baldness.
 Your hair will shed regardless of whether you wash it, and as the research shows, washing your hair regularly may actually reduce hair shedding.

 If you’re concerned about hair loss, consider switching to a medicated shampoo to help minimise shedding and promote regrowth.
 The following options may improve symptoms of hair loss: